-June 18, 2013 update: Defense counsel Ronald Kuby has filed an appeal brief with the New York Court of Appeals in Albany, where the Dead Sea Scrolls “trial” verdict will be reviewed.
+February 15, 2014 update: The New York Court of Appeals (New York State’s highest court, located in Albany) will soon begin its review of the Dead Sea Scrolls “trial” verdict.
+In addition to the transcript of the criminal court proceedings, the court will be studying an amicus brief filed by the the National Association of Criminal Defense Lawyers, an appeal brief by defense counsel Ronald Kuby, a response to the appeal by prosecutors from the Manhattan District Attorney’s office, and a reply to the prosecutors’ legal and factual claims by Mr. Kuby.
 At the core of the case lies the charge that Raphael Golb committed crimes by targeting then-NYU department chairman Lawrence Schiffman in an email hoax in which Schiffman was portrayed as admitting to plagiarism.

 “My instincts for free speech and freedom of expression all militate in Golb’s favour, yet… a great deal will depend on very finely-balanced semantics, which makes me believe that the court of appeals will be rather reluctant to set aside this judgment.
 However, to jail a man for this kind of incident is perfectly ludicrous.”
 Walter Cairns, Lecturer in Law, Manchester Metropolitan University

-In response to Mr. Kuby, prosecutors will now reiterate their claim that “deceitful” intellectual provocation is a crime, and that putting a fake “confession” of plagiarism in the “mouth” of a well-known NYU department chairman constitutes a legally cognizable “injury” — even if it turns out that the department chairman did indeed commit plagiarism, was first accused of doing so by an Israeli journalist in an article published in Hebrew in 1993, and concealed that accusation from his NYU colleagues and superiors.
+In their response to Mr. Kuby’s appeal brief, prosecutors reiterate their claim that “deceitful” intellectual provocation is a crime, and that putting a fake “confession” of plagiarism in the “mouth” of a well-known NYU department chairman constitutes a legally cognizable “injury” — even if it turns out that the department chairman did indeed commit plagiarism, was first accused of doing so by an Israeli journalist in an article published in Hebrew in 1993, and concealed that accusation from his NYU colleagues and superiors.

-Further, the prosecutors will seek to convince the judges that anonymous email complaints about an academic controversy may be criminalized as “aggravated harassment” on the ground that they are “annoying” to the individuals whose conduct is criticized in them.
-The Manhattan District Attorney’s arguments with respect to all of these issues will be posted on this site when they become available.
+Further, the prosecutors seek to convince the judges that anonymous email complaints about an academic controversy may be criminalized as “aggravated harassment” on the ground that they are “annoying” to the individuals whose conduct is criticized in them.

 Some of the basic legal issues at stake: